Yatir-Solan/Single-cell-RNA-sequencing-analysis/README.md

 3. I took advantage of this work to raise my visualization skills by making sure to create plots designed similarly as possible to the plots in the article.

+4. All the code can be examined in the Jupyter notebook present in the repository.
+The reconstructed figures are also given as png files.

 This project is an ongoing endeavor, and I welcome any questions, tips, critiques, or suggestions that could help me enhance my skills.

 **Yatir.**